mibressler/tumonline3-landing/README.md

-# Prototype for basic Landing Page for TUMOnline 3.0 Documentation
+# Prototype for a basic landing page for TUMOnline 3.0 Documentation